Singapore SME Compliance Requirements: Complete 2026 Regulatory Guide

 Key Obligations

-- Payslips: Provide itemised payslips for every payment
+- Payslips: Itemised payslips for every payment

-- Leave entitlements: Annual leave (7-14 days), sick leave (14 days outpatient + 60 days hospitalisation), maternity leave (16 weeks), paternity leave (2 weeks)
+- Leave: Annual leave (7-14 days), sick leave (14+60 days), maternity (16 weeks), paternity (2 weeks)

-- Overtime: Pay at 1.5x rate for eligible employees exceeding normal hours
+- Overtime: 1.5x rate for eligible employees

-- Termination notice: Per contract or statutory minimums (1 day to 4 weeks depending on service length)
+- Termination notice: Per contract or statutory minimums

 3. Workplace Safety and Health Act (WSHA)